gatsbyjs/gatsby/docs/docs/reference/routing/file-system-route-api.md

 Gatsby creates a page for each node in a collection route.
 So if you have three markdown files that are blog posts, Gatsby will create the three pages from a collection route.
 As you add and remove markdown files, Gatsby will add and remove pages.

 Collection routes can be created for any GraphQL data type.
-Creating new collection routes in Gatsby is a process of adding a source plugin, identifying the type and field to construct the route, and then adding the file.
+Creating new collection routes in Gatsby is a process of adding a source plugin, use GraphiQL to identify the type and field to construct the route file name, and then code the route component.

 ### Syntax (collection routes)